FAQ’s – REGISTRATION PROCESS

 A: The financial year for SACPLAN runs from the 1st April to the 31st March each year.
-For example: 1st April 2010 to 31st March 2011 is the 2011 financial year and 1st April 2011 to 31st March 2012 is the 2012 financial year.
 You can just check with the office to confirm for which year the fees are due and payable.

 5. My postal and physical address on my invoice that I have received through email are incorrect, how is this possible when I sent through the correct address to your offices?

 A: Kindly send an email to us every time your address changes.
 Alternatively fill in the change of details form available from the SACPLAN Website and forward it to our offices and we will effect the changes and send you an email to acknowledge your change of details

 FAQ’s – FEE STRUCTURE

 1. I’m unemployed and studying.
 Is there a rebate for full-time students?